QubesOS/qubes-infrastructure/README.md

  - build-`ENV_NAME`
  - keys-`ENV_NAME`

-In addition to those, `build-logs` VM is created.
+In addition to those, `logs` VM is created.
 Configuration allows:

- - build VM to upload build logs to `build-logs` VM
+ - build VM to upload build logs to `logs` VM
- - `build-logs` VM to unlock signing keys usage for appropriate keys VM
+ - `logs` VM to unlock signing keys usage for appropriate keys VM
  - build VM access the keys VM

 Each build VM have access to the network through Whonix Gateway, so all